PR7JW7L/PR7JW7L/README.md

 - 👋 Hi, I’m @PR7JW7L
 - 👀 I’m interested in coding and designing.
-- 🌱 I’m currently learning react.
+- 🌱 I’m currently using react.